 Split Tunneling

-You can use this feature to choose what traffic moves through the VPN tunnel.
+This feature lets you choose what traffic moves through the VPN tunnel.
 I often use it to make bank transfers with a normal connection while encrypting my torrenting activities to protect my data from hackers and snoops.

-At the moment, it’s accessible on Android, Windows, and Android TV, functioning at both app and IP levels.
+Currently, it’s accessible on Android, Windows, and Android TV, functioning at both app and IP levels.
 I hope Proton VPN will soon extend this availability to Mac and iOS.
-You must disable the kill switch for it to function properly, as it blocks all connections outside the VPN tunnel.
+For split tunneling to function properly, you must disable the kill switch, which blocks all connections outside the VPN tunnel.

 NetShield (Ad-blocker)